Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 | 14 (+2) | 12 (+1) | 14 (+2) | 4 (−3) | 10 (+0) | 6 (−2) |

 - **Saving Throws:** Dex +1 plus PB, Con +2 plus PB

 - **Skills:** Athletics +2 plus PB, Perception +0 plus PB x 2
 - **Damage Immunities:** poison
 - **Condition Immunities:** charmed, exhaustion, poisoned
 - **Senses:** darkvision 60 ft., passive Perception 10 + (PB x 2)
 - **Languages:** understands the languages you speak
 - **Prof. Bonus:** equals your bonus

+#### Traits

-- **Vigilant.** The defender can't be surprised.
+**Vigilant.** The defender can't be surprised.

-### Actions
+#### Actions

-- **Force-Empowered Rend.** *Melee Weapon Attack:* your spell attack modifier to hit, reach 5 ft., one target you can see.
+**Force-Empowered Rend.** *Melee Weapon Attack:* your spell attack modifier to hit, reach 5 ft., one target you can see.
 Hit: 1d8 + PB force damage.

-- **Repair (3/Day).** The magical mechanisms inside the defender restore 2d8 + PB Hit Points to itself or to one construct or object within 5 feet of it.
+**Repair.** You expend one Ingenuity Point and the Defender restores 2d8 + your Intelligence modifier Hit Points (minimum 1 Hit Point) to itself or to one Construct or object within 5 feet of it.

-### Reactions
+#### Reactions

-- **Deflect Attack.** The defender imposes disadvantage on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.
+**Deflect Attack.** The defender imposes disadvantage on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.

-## Extra Attack

-You can attack twice instead of once whenever you take the Attack action on your turn.

-### Level 9: Arcane Jolt

-You've learn new ways to channel arcane energy to harm or heal.
-When either you hit a target with a magic weapon attack or your steel defender hits a target, you can channel magical energy through the strike to create one of the following effects:

-- The target takes an extra 2d6 force damage.
-- Choose one creature or object you can see within 30 feet of the target.
-Healing energy flows into the chosen recipient, restoring 2d6 Hit Points to it.
-- You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once on a turn.
-You regain all expended uses when you finish a Long Rest.

-### Level 15: Improved Defender

-Your Arcane Jolt and steel defender become more powerful:

-- The extra damage and the healing of your Arcane Jolt both increase to 4d6.
-- Your steel defender gains a +2 bonus to Armor Class.
-- Whenever your steel defender uses its Deflect Attack, the attacker takes force damage equal to 1d4 + your Intelligence modifier.